-In summary, Figure 15 illustrates the key differences between the two composites, highlighting in high-lat years the enhanced poleward advection of moisture and high- θ_e air at low-levels, associated with a low-level anticyclonic anomaly and the northerly displacement of the WNPSH, and in low-lat years the more intrusive cool advection on the northern side of the front, associated with a more pronounced midlatitude upper-level through.
+In summary, Fig. 15 illustrates the key differences between the two composites, highlighting in high-lat years the enhanced poleward advection of moisture and high- θ_e air at low-levels, associated with a low-level anticyclonic anomaly and the northerly displacement of the WNPSH, and in low-lat years the more intrusive cool advection on the northern side of the front, associated with a more pronounced mid-latitude upper-level through.

-The cross sections in Figure 16 show the vertical structure of the atmosphere, illustrating some of the differences between composites contained in Figures 13-15 and highlighting their links.
-In particular, the northward displacement (high-lat years vs low-lat years) is evident for the frontal structure, as well as for both the low-level airstreams impinging on its sides (see the bold 325 K and 350 K θ_e contours).
-The cool airstream, centred at around 700 hPa, extends considerably further south in low-lat years, reaching 35°N. Conversely, in high-lat years it is the southerly warm advection of moist boundary-layer air (see the high values of moisture flux) that shows a larger extension, with its northern edge close to 35°N. Focusing on the upper levels,
+The cross-sections in Fig. 16 show the vertical structure of the atmosphere, illustrating some of the differences between composites contained in Figs. 13-15 and highlighting their links.
+In particular, the northward displacement (highlat years vs. low-lat years) is evident for the frontal structure as well as for both the low-level airstreams impinging on its sides (see the bold 325 and 350 K θ_e contours).
+The cool airstream, centred at around 700 hPa, extends considerably further south in low-lat years, reaching 35° N. Conversely, in high-lat years it is the southerly warm advection of moist boundary-layer air (see the high values of moisture flux) that shows a larger extension, with its northern edge close to 35° N. Focusing on the upper levels, Fig. 16 indicates that the meridional displacement already described for the low levels applies also to the STWJ, consistent with the shift in the whole tropospheric frontal structure.
+The patterns of rainfall along the transect highlight the differences in shape and intensity between the two composites shown by Fig. 14, with a narrower, more intense, and southerly displaced band of frontal rainfall in low-lat years, a consequence of the meridional displacement in frontal structure and associated air masses.

 Figure 16.
-Cross-sections of dekadal mean moisture flux, equivalent potential temperature, wind speed, wind vectors and precipitation at Mei Yu stage (3^{rd} dekad of June).
-As in Figure 10c, but for (a) high-lat years and (b) low-lat years, without 2-PVU lines and with bold 325 K and 350 K θ_e contours to emphasise the shifting of the thermodynamic structure.
+Cross-sections of dekadal mean moisture flux, equivalent potential temperature, wind speed, wind vectors, and precipitation at the Mei Yu stage (third dekad of June).
+As in Fig. 10c, but for (a) high-lat years and (b) low-lat years, without 2 PVU lines and with bold 325 and 350 K θ_e contours to emphasise the shifting of the thermodynamic structure.